wegfawefgawefg/asset-cache-py/README.md

         return (audio_data, params)
 ```

-### 2. Define Your Asset Enums
+### 2. Define Your Assets

-Next, define your asset enums.
+Next, define your assets.
+- A base_path decorator lets you specify a base path so you dont have to type it over and over again. (optional)
+- The loader decorator is how you specify a load function for the assets in that enum. (not optional) ((how do expect the library to account for any possible file type, including user defined ones?))

 ```python